RubezicM/js-tasker/readme.md

 - $[ first value ]_[ second value ]

     - $ - fixed parser command.
     - [ first value ] - positive or negative intiger.
-If there is no second number parser will provide random number from 0 to this value
+If there is no second number parser will provide random number from 0 to this value.
+    - _ - fixed parser command: used only if we want to add second border top value
+    - [ second value ] - positive or negative intiger.
+Used as a top border value.
+It is included.

 example: